 When we signed up for WSJ wine, we got the first wine case packaged with tasting notes and a free binder to learn about all the bottles we have got or are set to receive in the future.

 The Box and Shipping

 The box arrives a few days after the order.
 It was well organized with a special wine holder to keep all 12 bottles safe.
 The package also included a lot of useful information about each wine, a welcome brochure, a catalog, a booklet about the wine club, and tasting notes for each wine.

 For every order, WSJ’s delivery ensures a delivery date ranging between 5-18 days, depending on your location.

-All deliveries are sent through FedEx, and a WSJ wine free shipping discount code is sometimes offered for new members.
-The shipping fees Standart cost $19.90 per case.
+All deliveries are sent through FedEx, and a WSJ wine-free shipping discount code is sometimes offered for new members.
+The shipping fee Standart costs $19.90 per case.

 Free tasting notes are provided with each box.
 Thus, you have detailed info about the wine you’re drinking and the story behind it.

 The WSJ Top Wines We Tasted

 Many of the WSJ wine club wines have gained great rewards or have been listed as a top pick by hundreds of wine enthusiasts.
 They offer quality and good value for money.